Afghanistan government presses truce demand in Taliban talks

 But he has stressed the process "could be the start of history made in the coming future -- and hopefully sooner rather than later".

-During a speech at the opening event, Taliban co-founder Mullah Abdul Ghani Baradar repeated the insurgents' message that Afghanistan should be run according to Islamic law, highlighting a likely sticking point.
+During a speech at the opening event, Taliban co-founder Mullah Abdul Ghani Baradar repeated the insurgents' call for an Islamic system -- a likely sticking point.

-A comprehensive peace deal could take years, and will depend on the willingness of both sides to tailor their competing visions for Afghanistan and the extent to which they can agree to share power.
+A comprehensive peace deal could take years, and will depend on both sides' willingness to tailor their competing visions for Afghanistan and the extent to which they can agree to share power.

-The US special envoy on Afghanistan, Zalmay Khalilzad, said Afghans should learn from the failure to implement a political reconciliation process in the country after the Soviet Union completed its withdrawal in 1989.

-"The Afghans who had sacrificed so much to push the Soviets out... failed politically by going to civil war with each other.
-I hope the Afghans are paying attention, learning the lessons of that period," he told Al-Jazeera TV.

 The US-backed negotiations come six months later than planned, owing to disagreements over a controversial prisoner swap agreed in February's deal between the US and the Taliban.